vsrinivas/fuchsia/grubdisk/README.md

 # grubdisk

-The scripts contained within are a small set of tools that reliably build a disk that can boot Magenta systems from a GPT EFI System Partition on the same machine.
-This is a convenience for booting Magenta/Fuchsia on BIOS based systems, while still using a GPT layouts.
+The scripts contained within are a small set of tools that reliably build a disk that can boot Zircon systems from a GPT EFI System Partition on the same machine.
+This is a convenience for booting Zircon/Fuchsia on BIOS based systems, while still using a GPT layouts.

 ## Quick & Easy